-It is possible for people to set the belt tension too tight, which degrades performance.
+Note: It is very common for people to set the belt tension too tight, which can slightly degrade performance.
 The optimum setting is where there is enough tension to turn the platter without audible wow and flutter but no more.
-This makes take some experimentation.
+This may take some experimentation.